nitinkc1/Predict_CO2_Emissions_in_Rwanda/README.md

 5. **Validation Strategies:** Evaluate the models using different validation strategies to ensure robustness and reliability.

 ## Acknowledgments
-- Thank you for your efforts in exploring and experimenting with various machine learning models.
-Keep iterating and refining your approach to achieve the best possible
-  performance in the Kaggle competition.
-Good luck! 🚀
 - Kaggle for hosting the competition
 - Sentinel-5P for providing the emissions data

-Happy coding and best of luck with the competition! 🚀